Amin-tech99/Sanad-mauriAI/replit.md

 ## Overview

 Project Sanad is a professional, role-based web application designed to manage a high-throughput data creation workflow for Arabic language translation and annotation.
 The platform facilitates the creation of a large, high-quality dataset through a structured workflow involving multiple user roles with distinct responsibilities.
-The system now includes an advanced consistency preservation system for Hassaniya writing with auto-suggestions of approved terms.
+The system includes advanced smart features: consistency preservation system for Hassaniya writing with auto-suggestions of approved terms, contextual word alternatives based on translation styles, collaborative word suggestion system, and AI-optimized export capabilities.

 ## User Preferences